-Drag racers were on a never ending quest for more power through the 1950s and in to the ‘60s.
-No matter how many horses lived under the bonnet, it was never enough.
-By the late 50s the venerable Ford flathead, even with Offenhauser heads & every aftermarket part installed, was starting to slip behind in the horsepower stakes.
+Drag racers and rodders were on a never ending quest for more power through the 1950s and in to the ‘60s.
+No matter how many horses resided under the bonnet, it was never enough.
+By the late fifites the venerable Ford flathead, even with Offenhauser heads & every performance accessory, was starting to slip behind in the horsepower stakes.

-It just so happened that at the same time, the late 1950s to be precise, the first Chevy small blocks were finding their way into wrecker’s yards across the States.
-The Chev small block was introduced in 1955, and when you consider Chevrolet made around 5 million cars from '55 through '57 - that's a lot of small blocks that wound up in wrecker's yards across the US by 1958 and beyond.
+It just so happened that around the same time, the late fifties to be precise, the first Chevy small blocks were finding their way into wrecking yards across the States.
+The Chev small block was introduced in 1955, and when you consider Chevrolet made around five million cars from '55 through '57 - that's a lot of pre-loved small blocks for sale from '58 onward.

 Rodders had done their math, and they knew it was possible to get a lot more horsepower from a small block than a flathead.

 So auto junkyards across the country were scoured by horsepower freaks on a budget.
-Flatheads were torn out of '32 Fords in their hundreds, replaced with Chev power.
+Flatheads were torn out of '32 Fords in their thousands, replaced with Chev power.
 Marque loyalty be damned - it was all about being at the end of the quarter mile ahead of your competitor, or blowing him away on the street.